pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ### Add user permissions

-For most of the actions that occur in Diehard_Fund, you'll want to ensure that the current user is able to perform that action.
+For most of the actions that occur in DiehardFund, you'll want to ensure that the current user is able to perform that action.
 We use [cancan](), and store our permissions in the `app/models/ability.rb` file.

 Unfortunately, overwriting this file directly isn't an option, but you can add new abilities by overriding the `add_additional_abilities` method, like so: